dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/azure-active-directory-groups-and-roles.md

 In addition to authorizing users in the client-side WebAssembly app to access pages and resources, the server API can authorize users for access to secure API endpoints.
 After the *Server* app validates the user's access token:

 * The app uses the User Principal Name claim (`upn`) to obtain an access token for Graph API.
-* A Graph API call obtains the user's Azure security group and Administrator Role memberships.
+* A Graph API call obtains the user's Azure user-defined security group and Administrator Role memberships.
-* Memberships are used to establish additional `group` claims.
+* Memberships are used to establish `group` claims.
-* An [authorization policy](xref:security/authorization/policies) limits user access to server API endpoints.
+* [Authorization policies](xref:security/authorization/policies) can be used to limit user access to server API endpoints.

 > [!NOTE]
-> This guidance doesn't currently include authorizing users on the basis of their [User-defined roles](#user-defined-roles).
+> This guidance doesn't currently include authorizing users on the basis of their [AAD user-defined roles](#user-defined-roles).

 ### Packages